Conference and this publication are part of projects (A) Roma LGBTIQ go visible:

 Conference Panels

-Panel 1: Roma LGBT+ Minority and its Status in Selected EU Countries (CZ, HU, SK)
+Panel 1: Roma LGBTQ+ Minority and its Status in Selected EU Countries (CZ, HU, SK)

-This panel will discuss the findings of the research in the three countries, which found that there
+This panel discussed the findings of the research in the three countries, which found that there

 is both a conceptual and a legal vacuum with respect to multiple/intersectional discrimination:

-vacuums that exist against a backdrop of human rights protections for ethnic/racial and
+vacuums that exists against a backdrop of human rights protections for ethnic/racial and

 sexual/gender minorities being reversed, along with a general trend of weakening equality